xynxynxyn/terminal-discord/README.md

 ### MaxNameLength

 The maximum length of usernames.
+If the value is null no extra spaces will be added to names and the messages will not be alligned

 Default is 10